LIBERTARIAN PARTY PRESS RELEASE:

 "Thanks to the TIPS program, you could wind up having to explain your private behavior to an FBI agent simply because the cable guy noticed something "suspicious" or a neighbor doesn't like you.
 Aren't those the kinds of tactics employed by the nations that we're fighting in the War on Terrorism?

-"Here's a TIP for Mr. Bush: Abolish this program immediately.
+"Here's a TIP: Abolish this program immediately.
 The U.S. government has no business spying on its own citizens."

 2600 Virginia Avenue, NW, Suite 100